 What’s a Wedding Loan?

-Hopefully you won’t have to borrow the whole amount you’ll need for your wedding and can draw on savings, income, and family contributions for many expenses, especially the ones where a deposit is expected — for example, for the place where you’ll be having the reception and for the caterer, each of which will probably require a 50% down payment.
+Hopefully you won’t have to borrow the whole amount you’ll need for your wedding and can draw on savings, income and family contributions for many expenses, especially the ones where a deposits expected — for example, the place where you’ll be having the reception and the caterer, each of which may require a 50% down payment.

-You might be able to chip away at that rate if you have excellent credit, borrow from the bank or credit union where you have your checking or savings account, and allow automatic withdrawal of loan payments.
+Let’s say you decide to borrow $15,000.
+If you take out a wedding (read: personal) loan in that amount and are charged 12.76% for four years, your 48 monthly checks will be $400 each.
+You might be able to chip away at that rate if you have excellent credit (more on that below), borrow from the bank or credit union where you have your checking or savings account, and allow automatic withdrawal of loan payments.

 Other Borrowing Options

-You’ll get a better rate if you have some serious security to put up, especially your home.
-In that case, you would be better off getting a home equity line of credit (HELOC), where the average interest rate is much lower.
-It’s only 5.48% as of this writing.
-Not only would you get a lower rate, but there will probably be some tax deductions you could take, which wouldn’t be possible with a personal loan.
-If you were to take out $15,000 at once, at that 5.48%%, you’d have to send in $349 a month to pay it off in four years (not including any closing costs).
+You’ll likely get a better rate if you have some serious security to put up as collateral, such as your home.
+In that case, you would be better off getting a home equity line of credit (HELOC), in which the average interest rate is much lower.
+(As of late 2016, it was hovering just below 5%).
+Not only would you get a lower rate, there will probably be some tax deductions you could take, which wouldn’t be possible with a personal loan.
+If you were to take out $15,000 at once, at 5%, you’d have to send in about $345 a month to pay it off in four years (not including any closing costs).

-Only you can judge whether it makes sense to put your house or condo on the line to finance this one day.
-Many personal finance experts will encourage you not to go that route – and virtually all of them will be horrified by the notion of borrowing against your 401(k) or other retirement savings.
+Only you can judge whether it makes sense to put your house or condo on the line to finance this one day (because, yes, if you default on the HELOC, the bank can technically start foreclosure proceedings).
+Many personal finance experts will encourage you not to go that route – and virtually all of them will be horrified by the notion of borrowing against your 401K or other retirement savings.

 Perhaps there’s a family member who could loan you the money.
-You may be able to create a “win-win” situation: You can offer the “lenders” – say, your parents — an interest rate that’s less than you would have to pay a bank or credit union, but more than they are currently earning.
-Five-year CD’s are only paying between 3.3% and 3.46% on average.
-If you borrow $15,000 at 5% for four years, your monthly payment would be $345.
+You may be able to create a win-win situation: You can offer the lenders – say, your parents — an interest rate that’s less than you would have to pay a bank or credit union, but more than they are currently earning.
+(Five-year CDs are currently paying about 1% on average.)
+If you borrow $15,000 at 3% for four years, your monthly payment would be $332.